Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 ![question 2](https://github.com/user-attachments/assets/1c2ab25b-c55e-45aa-bc1e-2b3b543f88b0)

-As Foreign visitors are very few numbers (less than 1%) but still Hyderabad leads with 1,044,898 visitors for their architectural tourist spots .Another districts are not so much attract foreign visitors till.
+As Foreign visitors are very few numbers (less than 1%) but still Hyderabad leads with **1,044,898** visitors for their architectural tourist spots .Another districts are not so much attract foreign visitors till.

+Let's Check visitors spread in district of Telangana

 ![map](https://github.com/user-attachments/assets/5a11831d-31f2-4764-8d2c-9fd293307b3a)

-So Let's I have to
+So Let's I have to check growth of visitors in districts so I need to calculate compounded annual growth rate.
+This implict yearly tourist growth of district .
+I want to check which 3 districts are top and which 3 districts are bottom for watch the growth pattern of Telangana districts